 A shared-use dock extension is proposed off of the existing AMHS Ferry Pier that would allow for both cruise ships and the AMHS Ferry to dock simultaneously.
 Additionally, a shared uplands concept has been developed.
-A Roll-on Roll-off dock facility is proposed adjacent to the new AML location at the northwest corner of the Ore Peninsula.
-Sheetpiling is proposed at the Ore Dock facility to gain approximately 100 feet of chase in the adjacent to the new AML location at the west basin once the existing Ore Dock is deconstructed.
+A Roll-on Roll-off dock facility is proposed adjacent to the new AML location at the west basin once the existing Ore Dock is deconstructed.
 An additional industrial/cruise shared-use floating dock is northwest corner of the Ore Peninsula. proposed as an option near the south end of the Ore Dock to accomodate both industrial and larger-class cruise Sheetpiling is proposed at the Ore Dock facility ships in the short- to mid- term.
-A larger shared-use floating dock extension is proposed as an additional option off to gain approximately 100 feet of space in the the end of the Ore Peninsula to accomodate larger cruise ships in the long-term time horizon.
+A larger shared-use floating dock extension is proposed as an additional option off to gain approximately 100 feet of space in the the end of the Ore Peninsula to accompodate larger cruise ships in the long-term time horizon.